o2sh/onefetch/README.md

 ## Usage

+Clone the repository and install to `/usr/local/bin` with `make install`.
-You can either build the binary from the source code (tips: cargo install onefetch) or get it from [here](https://github.com/o2sh/onefetch/releases) and add it to your $PATH.
+Or get the binary from [here](https://github.com/o2sh/onefetch/releases) and add it to your $PATH.

 ```sh
 $ cd /path/of/your/repo